kunterbunt2/mercator/README.md

 5. optimize selected path performance
 6. ships will collide while navigating from planet to planet.
 7. zooming does not change center

+## Tasks

+1. FIXED - ambient music ending should trigger new music to play.
+2. fix ships will collide while navigating from planet to planet.
+3. add SSAO
+4. fix openAL error when stopping demo mode
+5. add ship tts